 - Earn either

-- minimum scores on the Pre-Professional Skills Test/Praxis.
+- minimum scores to meet the Basic Skills requirement, see above.

-Applicants will be considered who have met either the minimum GPA or all minimum PPST scores, but will not be eligible if both GPA and PPST scores are below the minimum.
-Students must take all three sections of the basic skills test (reading, writing, mathematics) to be eligible for consideration.
+Applicants will be considered who have met either the minimum GPA or minimum basic skills test scores in all areas, but will not be eligible if both GPA and basic skills test scores are below the minimum.
+Students must take all three sections of the basic skills tests (reading, writing, mathematics) to be eligible for consideration.

 Last 60 Credits Rule

-Two grade point averages will be calculated to determine candidates' eligibility and selection to programs.
-GPAs will be calculated using (1) all transferable college level course work attempted, and (2) the last 60 credits attempted.
-The higher GPA of these two will be used for purposes of admission.
+Two grade point averages will be calculated to determine candidates' eligibility to programs.
+GPAs will be calculated using (1) all transferable college level coursework attempted, and (2) the last 60 credits attempted.
+The higher GPA of these two will be used for purposes of determining eligibility.
 If fewer than 60 credits have been attempted, all credits will be used to calculate the GPA.
-Graded graduate course work will also be used in all GPA calculations. ("Attempted" course work indicates course work for which a grade has been earned.)
+Graded graduate coursework will also be used in all GPA calculations. ("Attempted" coursework indicates coursework for which a grade has been earned.)
 More information regarding this rule is available here.